Skip to main content

 When is it required?

-set out the circumstances when a Flood Risk Assessment is required.
-This includes for all new development in flood risk areas.
+Policy ENV4 of the Plan Strategy and Planning and Flood Risk Supplementary Planning Guidance sets out the circumstances when a Flood Risk Assessment is required.
+This includes for new development in flood risk areas.

 Guidance

-Refer to the Council’s Planning and Flood Risk Supplementary Planning Guidance for when a Flood Risk Assessment is required and what should be included in it.
+Refer to the council’s Planning and Flood Risk Supplementary Planning Guidance for when a Flood Risk Assessment is required and what should be included in it.

 The detail and complexity of the Flood Risk Assessment should be commensurate with the size and complexity of the development.